tilt-dev/tilt/docs/first_config.md

 - `docker_build('gcr.io/windmill-test-containers/integration/oneup', '.')`

-This line build the image and assigns a tag to it.
+This line builds the image and assigns the tag `gcr.io/windmill-test-containers/integration/oneup` to it.
 The steps to build the image are in the `Dockerfile`.

-When we're doing local development, it doesn't matter that much what the image tag is, as long as it matches the name in our Kubernetes YAML.
+When we're doing local development, it doesn't matter that much what the image tag is, as long as it matches a name in our Kubernetes YAML.

 (When we're doing remote development, the image tag is a URL that tells the cluster where to upload and download your image).